sonydevworld/spresense/sdk/configs/examples/jpeg_decode/README.txt

-This configuration contains required options to jpeg_decode example.
+This configuration contains required options to use jpeg_decode example.

+[Source path]
+examples/jpeg_decode